 You can help update the documentation of FreeSWITCH by joining the Docs Team, especially if you are an expert at a particular module or application of FreeSWITCH.

-- Create a JIRA account if you haven't already.This allows you to access Confluence and all the Atlassian applications associated with the FreeSWITCH™ project.
+- Create a JIRA account if you haven't already.This allows you to access this Confluence wiki for the FreeSWITCH™ project.

 - Log in with your JIRA account.